thoughtbot/dns/book/chapters/registering-a-new-domain.md

 #### Wide selection of top-level domains

 With so many top-level domains (TLDs) like `com`, `io`, `co`, and `equipment` we want to make sure our registrar can handle all the domains we might want to register.
-(If you're looking for business ideas `petrock.equipment` sounds quite promising.
+(If you're looking for business ideas `donkeyrentals.equipment` sounds quite promising.
 But I'm just the idea guy, you'll have to run with it.)
 Whatever domains we want to register, we want to be able to manage them all from one spot, if possible.

 #### A nice control panel